Dial Ulrike And Eamon Compliant

 The Thing I’ll Be Doing For The Rest Of My Life

-A crowd of people bring a trawler out of the water and through the streets of Nagoya.
-A commission for the Aichi Triennale in Japan.
+A crowd of people drag a trawler out of the water and through the streets of Nagoya.

 A disrespectful response to the Blast Theory archive.
 Take your pick from scores of VHS tapes scattered on the rug.
 Load them into nine players and get mixing.